-If you can manage to get compost, add that to your potting soil during this step.
+If you can get compost, add that to your potting soil during this step.
 The compost will add rich, organic nutrients beneficial for the vegetables.

-If you don’t have compost, you can add a slow-release organic fertilizer to the potting soil when preparing the pot.
+If you don’t have compost, you can add an organic, slow-release fertilizer to the potting soil when preparing the pot.
 This fertilizer will release into the soil slowly after each watering you give.
 The fertilizer can be a balanced one with N-P-K values of 5-5-5 or 10-10-10.

 Here’s a list of potting soil that would be suitable for growing your vegetable plants in containers.